Chart Color Schemes

 An assessment of population growth drivers in Hornsby - West reveals an overall ranking slightly below national averages considering recent, and medium term trends

 Hornsby - West's population was approximately 10,826 as of November 2025.
-This figure represents an increase of 197 people since the 2021 Census, which reported a population of 10,629.
-The change is inferred from the estimated resident population of 10,807 in June 2024 and an additional 27 validated new addresses since the Census date.
-This results in a population density ratio of 1,721 persons per square kilometer, which exceeds the average seen across national locations assessed by AreaSearch.
-Hornsby - West's growth rate of 1.9% since census is within 2.4 percentage points of the SA3 area (4.3%), indicating competitive growth fundamentals.
-Overseas migration contributed approximately 91.3% of overall population gains in recent periods.
+This figure is an increase of 197 people from the 2021 Census count of 10,629.
+The growth is inferred from the Australian Bureau of Statistics' estimated resident population of 10,807 in June 2024 and the addition of 27 validated new addresses since the Census date.
+The population density was around 1,721 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Hornsby - West's growth rate of 1.9% since the census is within 2.4 percentage points of the SA3 area's growth rate of 4.3%.
+The population growth was primarily driven by overseas migration, contributing approximately 91.3% of overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends indicate an increase just below the median of statistical areas across the nation, with Hornsby - West expected to grow by 1,358 persons to 2041 based on the latest population numbers, reflecting a total increase of 12.2% over the 17 years.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Future population trends indicate an increase just below the median of statistical areas across the nation, with Hornsby - West expected to increase by 1,358 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 12.2% over the 17 years.

 Frequently Asked Questions - Population